Gastric dilatation volvulus: Dietary factors

-One common recommendation in the past has been to raise the food bowl of dogs when they eat, but this may actually increase the risk of GDV.
-Eating only once daily and eating food consisting of particles less than 30 mm in size also may increase the risk of GDV.
+One common recommendation in the past has been to raise the food bowl of dogs when they eat, but this was shown to increase the risk in one study.
+Eating only once daily and eating food consisting of particles less than 30 mm in size also has been shown increase the risk of GDV.
 One study looking at the ingredients of dry dog food found that while neither grains, soy, nor animal proteins increased risk of bloat, foods containing an increased amount of added oils or fats do increase the risk, possibly owing to delayed emptying of the stomach.